hanwencheng/CommonSubstrings/README.md

 ####Conifguration
-You may set the qualification of the fragment when initialization.
+You may set the options of the algorithm when initialization.

     var tree = new SuffixTrie({
-        minLength : 5, minOccurrence : 3
+        minLength : 5, minOccurrence : 3 , debug : false
     });

-The default standard for fragment:
+The first two are standards for fragment, the debug decide whether to show console message. the default values are:
 `minLength` : 3
 `minOccurrence` : 2
+`debug` : true

 ###Extenal Librarys